skb1129/inventory-app/README.md

-# React Boilerplate
+# Inventory App
-A minimal boilerplate to start developing web apps using React.
+An inventory management and display application build using Firebase and React.

 ## Getting Started
 These instructions will help you run a copy of this project on your system.